Andyargueasae/chloroscan/README.rst

 Installation
 ============

 To install the workflow, use pip3.
-The background environment will require Python <4.0, >=3.9.
+The background environment will require Python <4.0, >=3.9 to set up the virtual environment.

 .. code-block:: bash